Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Abstract

 \section{Abstract}

-We obtain a stationary probability density function for the distribution of instantaneous frequencies in the Kuramoto-Sakaguchi model.
-This work is based on the Kuramoto-Sakaguchi's theory of globally coupled phase oscillators, which is reviewed here in full detail by discussing its assumptions and showing all steps behind the derivation of its main results.
-Our formula for the distribution of instantaneous frequencies has a complex mathematical structure, is in agreement with numerical simulation data and can be considered as an alternative description of stationary collective states of the Kuramoto-Sakaguchi model.
+We obtain a formula for the statistical distribution of instantaneous frequencies in the Kuramoto-Sakaguchi model.
+This work is based on the Kuramoto-Sakaguchi's theory of globally coupled phase oscillators, which we review in full detail by discussing its assumptions and showing all steps behind the derivation of its main results.
+Our formula is a stationary probability density function with a complex mathematical structure, is consistent with numerical simulations and gives a description of the stationary collective states of the Kuramoto-Sakaguchi model.